 The great thing about structured data markup is you only need to do it once.
 If the data is structured correctly, Google will know where to find the information and will automatically pick up new events whenever it indexes your site.

 If you’re interested in exploring a landing page or website for your organisation, please be in touch.
-RedJanet Web Design specialises in web design and online marketing for small businesses and groups.
+RedJanet Web Design specialises in web design and online marketing for small businesses and non-profits.